Drum Corps Associates

-Drum Corps Associates (DCA) is a governing body for modern all-age and senior drum and bugle corps in North America.
-DCA's responsibilities include sanctioning competitions, certifying adjudicators, maintaining and enforcing rules of competition, and hosting an annual World Championship during Labor Day weekend.
+Drum Corps Associates (DCA) was a governing body for modern all-age and senior drum and bugle corps in North America.
+Its responsibilities included sanctioning competitions, certifying adjudicators, maintaining and enforcing rules of competition, and hosting an annual World Championship during Labor Day weekend.
 Historically, DCA members were referred to as "senior corps" in contrast to the "junior corps", who limit participants to a maximum 22 years of age.
-DCA has no age restriction.
-The term "all-age corps" has come into common use.
+As DCA had no age restriction, the term "all-age corps" has come into common use.

-DCA is viewed as a counterpart to Drum Corps International (DCI), which governs junior drum corps in North America.